EbookFoundation/free-programming-books/README.md

 Moved to GitHub for collaborative updating and for the site mentioned above.

-### NEW : Search inside free-programming-books.md (and whole lot more of learning resources)
+### NEW : Search inside free-programming-books.md (and a whole lot more of learning resources)
 [resrc.io/search](http://resrc.io/search/)

 ### How To Contribute